aman4720/Superset/index.md

 **podman**: A container management tool similar to Docker.

 **ps**: Stands for "process status."
 It shows the status of currently running containers.

-So, in, this command lists the currently running containers along with their details, such as container IDs, names, and status.

 **Output**